• Skip to primary navigation

 Ripe mangoes being peeled, pitted, and blended into a very smooth purée, then strained through a fine sieve for an ultra-silky texture.

-1. Prepare mango purée: Peel, pit, and slice mangoes into small pieces.
+1. Prepare mango purée: Peel, pit, and slice mangos into small pieces.
 Transfer to a blender or food processor and blend into a very smooth purée, at least 1 minute, until no fibrous texture remains.
 For an extra-smooth result, strain the purée through a fine sieve.

 Gelatin being mixed with cold water in a bowl until thickened into a gel-like consistency.